 - Take two blue pens, one black, a pencil and a sharpener.
 The blue pen helps to hide errors in your writing and having a backup never hurts.
 The black pen is for self-correction during the exam- this is particularly helpful with any exam with a substantial written component.
 The pencil and the sharpener are your absolute back up if by some freak of nature all three of your pens stop working you will still have a sturdy backup.

 Work as hard as you can.
 This does not mean overload yourself to the point where you burn out.
 Once you have finished your exams, your aim should be to have no regrets and be proud of the work you’ve put in regardless of the outcome.

-If you are considering a Tutor, read our article “Five things you should do before getting a tutor.”
+If you are considering a tutor, read our article “How to choose the right tutor.”